Chapter 17: Shenandoah II: Leadership and Survival

 evidence of the ineffectiveness of using dogs.
 Having tramped through

-which crisscrossed that area.
+that crisscrossed that area.
 I am also aware of how heavily they were

 traveled.
 They were the Cong's highways.
 Knowing what I know does